sdjukic/DataStructuresInPython/README.md

 # DataStructuresInPython
 Implementation of basic data structures in pure python.
+Used tests to verify correctness, get that TDD going.